ncolesummers/Pong/README.md

 6. Test your changes: Run the game and test your changes to ensure they work as expected.
 7. Create a pull request: Once satisfied with your changes, push them to your forked repository and create a pull request on the original repository.
 Provide a clear description of your changes and any relevant information.

+### IDE Recommendations

+For development, we recommend using the following IDEs:

+- [Rider](https://www.jetbrains.com/rider/): In my experience, Rider has been the most reliable IDE for game development.
+It's free to all students with the [GitHub Student Developer Pack](https://education.github.com/pack).
+- [Visual Studio Code](https://code.visualstudio.com/): Visual Studio Code is currently the most popular IDE for development of all kinds.
+It is great to get started with, but it may require additional setup for Unity development.
+- [Visual Studio](https://visualstudio.microsoft.com/): Visual Studio is the official IDE for Unity development.
+It is an excellent choice if you are learning IDEs and Unity simultaneously.

 ## Scripts

 Please refer to the [Scripts](Assets/Scripts.md) documentation for an overview of the scripts used in the project.

 Thank you for your interest in contributing to Pong!
 We appreciate your support.

 Created by [N. Cole Summers](https://github.com/ncolesummers) for C.S.
-383: Software Engineering at University of Idaho.
+383: Software Engineering at the University of Idaho.

+Thanks to Youtube user BMo for the concise and informative tutorial on creating a Pong game in Unity.
+Check out the tutorial [here](https://www.youtube.com/watch?v=YHSanceczXY).